usalko/fluent/doc/md/code-gen.md

 ## Storage Options

-`ent` can generate assets for both SQL and Gremlin dialect.
+`fluent` can generate assets for both SQL and Gremlin dialect.
 The default dialect is SQL.

 ## External Templates

-`ent` accepts external Go templates to execute.
-If the template name already defined by `ent`, it will override the existing one.
+`fluent` accepts external Go templates to execute.
+If the template name already defined by `fluent`, it will override the existing one.
 Otherwise, it will write the execution output to a file with the same name as the template.
 The flag format supports  `file`, `dir` and `glob` as follows: